cassidyjames/cassidyjames.github.io/_posts/2021-09-05-pinetime-mini-review.md

 - Don't need to act on them (seems to be a trend on every Smart Watch but the Pebble)
 - Connect to Android (but I don't need more then 1 application to pair and use the watch)

-So far the PineTime (running [InfiniTime](https://github.com/JF002/)) does that and even more with the following...:
+So far the PineTime (running [InfiniTime](https://github.com/JF002/)) does that and even more with the following:

 ### Bonus Features